Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 });
 </code></pre>

-Now run `obt test`.
+Now run `npm run test -w components/o-example`.
 You should see our new tests are run and pass.

-The debug flag `obt test --debug` is useful whilst actively working on or debugging JavaScript tests.
-It allows you to run tests in the browser and get feedback in the browsers developer console.
-The `--browserstack` flag also enables tests to run against multiple browsers at once in [BrowserStack](browserstack.com/).
-See the [Origami Build Tools documentation](https://github.com/Financial-Times/origami-build-tools) for more details.

-## Sass Tests

-Component Sass tests are run using the [Oddbird True](https://www.oddbird.net/true/) library.
-Sass tests for a component are located in the `tests/scss` directory.

-This tutorial won't cover Oddbird True in detail, for that see the [Oddbird True documentation](https://www.oddbird.net/true/docs/).
-However to demonstrate we will update the boilerplate test (`tests/scss/_main.test.scss`) to confirm the `oExample` mixin outputs CSS for the inverse theme by default:

-<pre><code class="o-syntax-highlight--scss">// tests/scss/_main.test.scss

-@include describe('oExample mixins') {
-    // tests for the primary mixin oExample
-	@include describe('oExample') {
-		@include it('outputs the inverse theme by default') {
-			@include assert() {
-				// output actual CSS
-				@include output() {
-					@include oExample();
-				}
-				// expected output CSS to contain
-				@include contains() {
-					.o-example--inverse {
-						background: #262a33;
-						color: #ffffff;
-					}
-				}
-			}
-		}
-	}
-}</code></pre>

-Again running the `obt test` command should show our new tests have run and passed.

 ## Accessibility Tests

-`obt test` also runs some accessibility checks against the `pa11y` demo, as we [discussed in part four](/documentation/tutorials/create-a-new-component-part-4#pa11y-demo).
+`npm run test -w components/o-example` also runs some accessibility checks.
 Whilst this will catch some common causes of accessibility issues, such as invalid html or low contrast between text and background, it is not a comprehensive test of component accessibility.
 For help testing the accessibility of your component see the [Origami's accessibility principles](/documentation/principles/accessibility/) page, or reach out to the Financial Times [#accessibility Slack channel](https://app.slack.com/client/T025C95MN/C2LMEKC6S).

 ## Visual Regression Tests